Shidell/OpenCaldera/README.md

 ## Updates

+**11/28/2020**

+I was able to purchase an AMD Radeon RX 6800, and it works just fine in the AGA, where the RTX 3070 was having so much difficulty.
+I've posted my findings, including opinion on the subject, here: https://www.reddit.com/r/Alienware/comments/jxvnga/project_opencaldera_exploring_adding_unofficial/

 **11/20/2020**

 TimeSpy 3DMark Benchmark found of a user with an Alienware M17 R3 and 3080, presumably via AGA: https://www.3dmark.com/spy/15417032